dupgit/httpdirectory/README.md

 ## Description

-This library provides a convenient way to scrape directory indexes and get a structure that abstracts it.
+This library provides a convenient way to scrape directory indexes (like the ones created by `mod_autoindex` with apache or `autoindex` with nginx) and get a structure that abstracts it.
 For instance one may have the following website:

 ![Directory of cloud.debian.org/images/cloud/ website](cloud_debian.png)